On this page

-A recent CSIRO study identified balloons among the top three most harmful pollutants threatening marine wildlife, along with plastic bags and bottles.
+A CSIRO study identified balloons among the top three most harmful pollutants threatening marine wildlife, along with plastic bags and bottles.

 Balloons end up in our waterways, oceans and parklands, causing significant damage to our environment and harming wildlife in many ways.